Pøbel: Komafest new chapter

 Komafest New Chapter took place in Teriberka, an old fishing village on the north coast of the Kola Peninsula in Russia.
 Teriberka is an even more extreme version of Vardø and has over the last 30 years Teriberka 90% of its population, mostly due to centralization and privatization of fishing, just like Vardø.
 In 2018 the remaining majority of the population was forced to move to other places, like Lodeinoje and Kola, to create space and room for development of tourism.

 In 2015 Pøbel was invited to Teriberka to share with the locals about experiences from the Komafest project in Vardø.
 He went together with photographer Nima Taheri to document similarities between Teriberka and Vardø.
 He saw that the politics that created the downfall of Teriberka was happening in Norway as well, but at a much slower pace.
 This made him feel that that Teriberka was a 20-30 year future scenario for the north coast of Norway.
 During his first time in Teriberka he created 12 site-specific paintings.
 During this time Pøbel also got the idea of building a mobile, self-serving library that would consist of recycled materials, and personal items from abandoned homes.

-In 2016 Pøbel and Vardø Restored joined together again and traveled to Teriberka together to evaluate the possibility of doing a project there.
+In 2016 Pøbel and Vardø Restored joined again and traveled to Teriberka together to evaluate the possibility of doing a project there.

 In 2017 a project was started and the mobile library idea became a realization when an old Ural truck was made into a mobile library by using collected materials and personal items from 50 abandoned homes of families that had been forced to move.
 The truck was completed, and it works, and the truck itself has been on a display in Oslo, Norway.

-The project involved more than 170 people from Norway and Russia during the time from 2015-2019.
+The project involved more than 170 people from Norway and Russia during the time from 2015 to 2019.
 The locals in Teriberka participated in several ways, and contributed with thousands of hours of voluntary work.

 Different academics has also written case studies about Teriberka, as a result of the project.